thephpleague/uri-src/docs/uri/7.0/base-uri.md

 ## Instantiation

 Instantiation is done via the `BaseUri::from` named constructor which accepts string and stringable objects alike.
-Once instantiated you can get access to its underlying URI instance via the public method `BaseUri::uri()`. if a Psr7 implementing object was use for instantiation, the same instance will be return by the method.
+Once instantiated you can get access to its underlying URI instance via the public method `BaseUri::get()`. if a Psr7 implementing object was use for instantiation, the same instance will be return by the method.

 ~~~php